Idukki

 • Has to be scoped and safe, not a generic bot

 It is tempting to treat this as a UI trend, bolt a chat bubble on, and move on.
 The change runs deeper.
 A guided decision needs an evidence layer the brochure never required: a synced catalogue, verified reviews, UGC, structured Q&A, all addressable in the moment of doubt.
 The page stops being a layout problem and becomes an evidence problem.
-Brands that have spent years assembling that evidence can light up the conversation quickly.
+Brands that have spent years assembling that evidence (the kind built through auto-curation of UGC) can light up the conversation quickly.
 Brands that have not will find a chat bubble with nothing trustworthy behind it is worse than no chat bubble at all.

 Reframe your highest-intent pages as guided experiences, not brochures.
 Find the five questions shoppers ask before they buy and answer them on the page, in the moment, from your own data.
 That is exactly what the Conversational PDP does, and the founder’s version of why we built it lives in this piece.